rv2036/rvgef-website/README.md

 ## License

-Copyright 2024 RISC-V Global Ecosystem Forum
+Copyright 2025 Wei Wu and github copilot

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.